UWPCE-PythonCert/Py300/source/condensed_concurrency.rst

 Pipes and Pickle and Subprocess
 -------------------------------
+ - Very low level, for the brave of heart

-Can send just about any Python object
+ - Can send just about any Python object

 Multiprocessing (multiprocessing)
 ---------------------------------
  - processes are completely isolated
  - no locking :)
  - instead messaging

 Messaging